Mark Abel: Career

-Eight CDs of Abel's music have appeared in the past dozen years.
+Nine albums of Abel's music have appeared since 2006.
 The self-released Journey Long, Journey Far and Songs of Life, Love and Death attracted little notice.
 But The Dream Gallery, a 69-minute song cycle for seven soloists and chamber orchestra depicting the lives of imaginary archetypal Californians, caught the interest of pianist Carol Rosenberger, director of the Delos Productions label, leading to its recording by USC Thornton conductor Sharon Lavery and the La Brea Sinfonietta.

 Delos’ release of Gallery in early 2012 began to bring Abel's music to a wider audience.
 The record garnered considerable acclaim, with notices ranging from “profound and compelling” and “not much like anything else out there, … most highly recommended” to “anyone who is interested in modern vocal music will want to own this disc.”

 In the fall of 2013, Abel's “The Benediction” appeared on Stopping By, the debut CD of New York tenor Kyle Bielfield.
 The song explores Abel's feelings about the uneasy state of socially divided America.

 Abel's second recording for Delos, Terrain of the Heart, a collection of art song cycles for voice and piano, was released in February 2014.
 It features three recitalists from the Los Angeles classical scene — sopranos Jamie Chamberlin and Ariel Pisturino, and pianist Victoria Kirsch.

 The record was praised as "art song at a high-water mark of invention" and for its "emotional directness and stylistic unpredictability."
 The Journal of Singing called "The Dark-Eyed Chameleon" cycle "captivating and important," adding that it "holds its own" with some of the most revered tragic cycles of Schubert, Schumann and Mahler.

 In March 2016, Delos Productions released the double-CD package Home Is A Harbor — consisting of Abel's first opera (of the same name) and the song cycle "The Palm Trees are Restless", a setting of verses by Los Angeles poet Kate Gale.
 The cycle marked the beginning of a series of collaborations by Abel with Grammy-winning soprano Hila Plitmann.